Keegz-dz/Genetic-Optimisation-Framework-for-Pixel-Precise-Image-Reconstruction/README.md

 1. **Upload an Image:**
    - Navigate to the Streamlit UI in your browser (e.g., `http://localhost:8501`).
-   - Upload a low-resolution image from the `data/raw` folder.
+   - Upload a low-resolution image.

 2. **Run Reconstruction:**
    - Click the **"Reconstruct"** button to start the genetic algorithm.